 But people have now started asking which bank is safe for fixed deposit?
 Or which is the safest bank for fixed deposit in India (2022-23)?
 Why are they concerned about the safety of fixed deposits now?

-The reason is because of the recent events in banking space (like Yes Bank, PMC Bank, etc. where restrictions on withdrawal were placed temporarily) have raised the question that earlier weren’t asked – Is my bank Fixed Deposit safe?
+The reason is that the recent events in the banking space (like Yes Bank, PMC Bank, etc. where restrictions on withdrawal were placed temporarily) have raised the question that earlier wasn’t asked – Is my bank Fixed Deposit safe?